Copper ETF: The Great Investment Debate – Buy-In or Miss Out?

 The Fed’s success in manipulating the market and recreating reality has been awe-inspiring.
 The masses have been hypnotized and have swallowed their narrative whole, making it all the more likely that copper and the markets will rally together.
 This will only reinforce the illusion that everything is hunky-dory and that the economy cannot function without the Fed’s omnipotent intervention.

-But make no mistake, dear reader, there are two distinct forces at play here.
+But make no mistake, dear reader.
+There are two distinct forces at play here.
 On one hand, the elite players are cunningly culling the herd, taking out the intermediate players and making way for their grand designs.
-And on the other hand, some refuse to be deceived and struggle to survive in this cut-throat environment.
+On the other hand, some refuse to be deceived and struggle to survive in this cutthroat environment.
 It’s a battle for survival, and only the strongest and most adaptable will come out on top.

 Copper ETF: Good Hedge Against Hot Money